19 Powerful Reasons Why Elementary Kids Need Summer Reading Logs

 Crop concentrated African American girl with curly hair sitting at table with her summer reading log in front of her.

-Summer reading logs encourage students to read consistently throughout the summer and provide a sense of accomplishment as children see their reading list grow.
+Summer reading logs encourage elementary students to read consistently throughout the summer.
+They also provide a sense of accomplishment as children see their reading list grow.
 These logs serve as a visual representation of their reading journey, allowing students to reflect on their progress and learn to set goals for themselves.

 By keeping track of the books they read over the summer, students can challenge themselves to read more, explore different genres, or reach a specific reading target.